 - Magnifying impact within and beyond particular scholarly fields through either the scale and scope of questions posed or the research design and methodology;

-- Offering new outcomes of research beyond the traditional scholarly monograph, including webinars, podcasts, or documentaries.
+- Offering new outcomes of research beyond the traditional scholarly monograph, such as productions, podcasts, documentaries, and exhibitions.